monero-project/monero/README.md

 The `doxygen` and `graphviz` packages are optional and require the xbase set.
 Running the test suite also requires `py3-requests` package.

-Build monero: `gmake`
+Build Funero: `gmake`

-Note: you may encounter the following error when compiling the latest version of Monero as a normal user:
+Note: you may encounter the following error when compiling the latest version of Funero as a normal user:

 ```
 LLVM ERROR: out of memory